-Finding the best protein bar?
+Looking for the best protein bar?
 You're in the right place.
 Finding the right protein bar for you isn't easy because the term 'protein bar' has become a catch-all these days.
 If you go into your local health food shop or supermarket you'll see there are lots of products touting their protein benefits – but it doesn't mean they taste good or are actually good for you.

 When it comes to the traditional protein bar, it's so protein-focused because it's made to be used after workouts – protein is a great recovery food after all – but it doesn't end there.
 Thanks to the popularity of paleo and keto diets, there's also a trend to buy protein bars as a snack instead of your usual carb-heavy choices – although it's always worth checking whether your new bar of choice is paleo and keto-friendly.